codepath/android_guides/Storing-and-Accessing-SharedPreferences.md

 #### Editing Preferences

+When the user interacts with a preference UI, e.g., an EditTextPreference and changes its default value, then the new value is stored in the default preference file.
-The next step is to create an Editor instance of SharedPreferences like so.
+If there is a need to edit a preferences file without user interaction, it can be done by creating an Editor instance of SharedPreferences like so.

 ```java
 SharedPreferences.Editor editor = sharedPreferences.edit();